Application for a Grant

 Explain the different types of expertise needed to ensure the success of the partnership.
 Describe the roles, responsibilities and contributions of the applicant and key co-applicants and/or collaborators.
 Clearly indicate, where appropriate, whether they are from an academic or non-academic sector (e.g., not-for-profit organization, philanthropic foundation, public or private sector organization), and how the activities and expertise of each member will support and enhance the proposed partnership.

-It is expected that students, emerging scholars (e.g., postdoctoral researchers and other scholars in similar situations) and/or other highly qualified personnel (e.g., practitioners, subject matter experts, Aboriginal elders, etc.) will meaningfully participate in the proposed initiatives.
+It is expected that students, emerging scholars (e.g., postdoctoral researchers and other scholars in similar situations) and/or other highly qualified personnel (e.g., practitioners, subject matter experts, Indigenous elders, etc.) will meaningfully participate in the proposed initiatives.
 Attach a PDF document that clearly describes the specific roles and responsibilities of students, emerging scholars and/or other highly qualified personnel, indicating the work they will be undertaking.

 Consult the Guidelines for Effective Research Training in preparing this section of the application.
 These guidelines will also be provided to reviewers.